Placebo: Cultural influences

 Anthropologists argue that culture affects the ways in which individuals perceive medication, from different rituals and methods of healing, leading to placebo.
 Hahn and Kleinman (1983) propose an "ethnomedicogenic thesis" of placebo, wherein the ethnomedical system generates a feedback loop: cultural beliefs influence the disease state produced and effective treatments reinforce the belief system.

 "Symbolic effectiveness," a term coined by Claude Levi-Strauss relating to Shamanism, can result in a placebo effect as symbols displayed by the Shaman provide the patient with a form of "verbal expression" that can create a healing response within the patient.
 Apud and Romaní say that Shamans are a sort of psychoanalytical therapist, while many other cultural rituals and practices such as religion provide a psychological effect on the medical outcome of the patient, resulting in a placebo effect.
+In Buddhism, Traditional medicine healers often prepared herbal remedies with blessed waters and string ties, performing chants of one's own culture to the people in a way of showing how ritual, belief, and medicine were a combined healing process.
+These practices, passed down through generations, have become integral to the empirical experiences of diverse communities.

 Hyland and Whalley conclude that carrying out a ritual, rather than believing in the ritual, may be an important factor in long-term placebo effects.
 One anthropological perspective of rituals describe them as repetitive activities that intend to provide a sense of significance to one's life, giving them a sense that their bodily experience is in the hands of the world, out of their control as a result of patterns and rules, external to their own body.
 Rituals are an attempt to "control nature," meaning that they can heal which results in the individual experience of placebo.